Adopted October 11, 2013

 Section 4.
 Standing Subcommittee.
 The Administration and Finance Committee shall have one standing subcommittee:

 A. Subcommittee on Investments.
 The Subcommittee on Investments is responsible for the investment, reinvestment and management of all investment assets of the Corporation, and for the appointment of independent investment advisors or managers authorized to invest and reinvest funds of the Corporation.
 The Investment Subcommittee shall develop the University’s investment policy guidelines (including asset allocation strategy) for approval by the Administration and Finance Committee and the Board of Trustees and shall periodically review all investment results and report such results from time to time to the Administration and Finance Committee.

 ARTICLE X. UNIVERSITY ADVANCEMENT COMMITTEE

 Section 1.
 Membership.
-The University Advancement Committee shall be composed of not less than four Trustees.
+The Univeristy Advancement Committee shall be composed of not less than four Trustees.
 At least one faculty member, and at least one student shall serve as representatives to the Committee without the power to vote.
 The Vice President for University Advancement and External Relations shall serve, ex officio, as a non-voting member of the Committee, and the President may appoint other non-voting members as required to properly exercise the duties of the Committee.

 Section 2.
 Powers and Duties.
 The University Advancement Committee reviews, discusses, and, when appropriate and necessary, recommends action on important and substantive issues and proposals involving development, public affairs and government relations, community affairs, and alumni affairs.
 The Committee reviews and recommends University-wide policies and practices concerning philanthropic giving, fundraising initiatives, alumni programming, communications and media, government and public relations, and community affairs.
 All capital fund raising plans shall be submitted to the University Advancement Committee for its consideration and advice.